 - Click Finish.

-Now, you can rest assured that bugs and bad system files won’t interfere with the boot process.
+You can rest assured that bugs and bad system files won’t interfere with the boot process.

 If you don’t mind installing applications afterward, this process can fix the Windows 11 issue.

-7. Reinstall Windows
+7. Reinstall Windows (Reliable fix)

 The Windows 11 update can be a little inconvenient during installation.